Payment Options

 Why does my bill seem high this month?

 A lot of factors go into how much electricity you use—and how much you pay.
 Weather changes, houseguests, new appliances or recreational items like pools, and even a change in the number of days in the billing cycle can cause your bill to seem higher than normal.
-If you would like help in managing your electric use, and your bill, try our energy advising tools.
+If you would like help in managing your electric use, and your bill, try our energy efficiency tools and resources.
 You can also view your past electric use compared against weather patterns in SmartHub.

 How can I get assistance with paying my electric bill?